 If employees are injured, Workers Compensation provides financial support for them.
 But many people also question whether or not these comp payments are available to workers who suffer from mental health problems such as depression, stress and anxiety due to workplace stress – the answer is yes, most definitely.

 However, being granted Workers Compensation for psychological injury or stress is often more difficult for claimants.
 Claims should be made as soon as the claimant feels that workplace stress is causing mental health symptoms.

-For over 38 years, the PK Simpson law firm has been helping people get the compensation to which they are entitled –
+For over 38 years, the PK Simpson law firm has been helping the people of NSW and Australia-wide get the compensation to which they are entitled –

 PK Simpson lawyers have the skills and experience to make sure you are successful no matter what your claim may be